jmacaldo/dogstagram/README.md

 # dogstagram
-Like Instagram, but only better because it only has pictures of doggos and puppers!
+Like Instagram, but better because it only has pictures of doggos and puppers!